mcrice123/morphic2/src/pages/book1/book-1-page-50.md

     'Panel 4.',
     "\n",
-    'A closeup of a person',
-    "'",
-    's belt shows a stamped letter "M" on the sheath of a knife pulled out by the person', "'",
-    's right hand ("SHNG!").',
+    'A closeup of a person',"'",'s left hip shows a stamped letter "M" on the sheath of a knife attached to a belt around the owner',"'",'s waist.
+The owner',"'",'s right hand unsheathes the knife ("SHNG!").', "\n\n",
-    "\n\n",

     'Panel 5.',
     "\n",
     'With the woods in the background, the glowing silhouetted figure of the girl with the fluffy tail zips out of the trees ("FWIP!") and zooms forward into view ("FWOOSH!").
-She wears a utility romper and pigtails.
+She wears a utility romper and wears her hair back in round pigtails.
 She also holds a knife in her right hand.', "\n",
-    'Errie quickly adds from offscreen, "--And I know you CARE!"', "\n\n",
+    'Errie quickly adds from off-screen, "--And I know you CARE!"', "\n\n",

     'Panel 6.',
     "\n",
-    'Sirena soars through the air and slices the vines grasping Lane', "'",
-    's neck, causing the vines to give way and allowing the teenager to gasp for air.', ]
+    'Sirena soars through the air from the left side of the panel, over the bent-over Lane, and slices the vines grasping the teenager',"'",'s neck.
+The vines give way and Lane gasps for air.', ]
-preview: "/book1/preview/preview50.jpg"
 keywords: [
     "Errie",
     "Lane",